-- A. At the discretion of the Board of Selectmen, a minimum of zero and a maximum of five percent (5%) salary increase may be granted to an employee receiving a promotion.
-If the New salary is below the minimum of the new range, it shall be increased to the new minimum.
-The Board may grant salary increases based upon education and level of experience for promotions.
+- A. At the discretion of the Board of Selectmen, -the Board may grant salary increases based upon education and level of experience for promotions.

 - 8.09 ORDER OF SALARY CALCULATION.
 Multiple categories of pay increases awarded simultaneously shall be calculated in the following order:

 - A. Cost of living adjustment.

 - B. Merit.

 - C. Selective adjustment.

 - D. Promotion.

 - E. Longevity.

-- 8.10 REASSIGNMENT.
+8.10 REASSIGNMENT.
 Except when due to a demotion or a disciplinary action, an employee who is reassigned shall be paid at least the same salary received prior to the assignment.